 - We Used to Be Friends: Adam was once on good terms with fellow podcaster Kevin Smith.
 They had done each other's podcast several times and were close to signing a deal to do a TV show together.
 Due to bad communication, the show fell through and they blamed each other and had a bit of a public feud over it.
 Smith eventually went on his show and settled the hash for the most part, but they'll probably never work together again.

-- Younger than They Look: Adam turns 50 in May, but looks like he's 5-10 years younger.
+- Younger Than They Look: Adam is 50, but looks like he's 5-10 years younger.